perladvent/perldotcom/content/article/_pub_2000_12_p5pdigest_THISWEEK-20001225.md

 {
-   "title" : "This Week on p5p 2000/12/24",
-   "authors" : [
+   "description" : " Notes 5.6.1 Trial is out!
+Profiling Solaris and Sockets strtoul Language-sensitive editors Numeric conversion on HPUX Various Repository browser Dependency checker Unicode task use constant Updates Miscellany Notes You can subscribe to an email version of this summary by...", "slug" : "/pub/2000/12/p5pdigest/THISWEEK-20001225.html", "authors" : [
       "simon-cozens"
    ],
+   "draft" : null,
+   "tags" : [],
+   "thumbnail" : null,
+   "date" : "2000-12-27T00:00:00-08:00",
    "categories" : "community",
-   "date" : "2000-12-27T00:00:00-08:00",
    "image" : null,
-   "thumbnail" : null,
-   "description" : " Notes 5.6.1 Trial is out!
-Profiling Solaris and Sockets strtoul Language-sensitive editors Numeric conversion on HPUX Various Repository browser Dependency checker Unicode task use constant Updates Miscellany Notes You can subscribe to an email version of this summary by...", "draft" : null,
-   "slug" : "/pub/2000/12/p5pdigest/THISWEEK-20001225.html",
-   "tags" : []
+   "title" : "This Week on p5p 2000/12/24"
 }